rabbah/nimbella-cli/doc/nim.md

 This will first of all verify that `nim` is installed and capable of self-updating.
 In most cases, it will say that it already has the latest version.
 However, occasionally, the initial install may be of less than the latest version and the update step will correct that.

-### <span id="NPMInstall"></span>Local install using npm or yarn
+### <span id="NPMInstall"></span>Installing as a dependency

-As `nim` is implemented as node package it is also possible to install it with `npm` or `yarn` but we recommend this only for situations where you do not want a global install but rather are making `nim` a dependency of some other package.
+Since `nim` is implemented as an `npm` package it is also possible to install it with `npm` or `yarn` but we recommend this only for situations where you do not want a global install but rather are making `nim` a dependency of some other package.

 ```
 npm install https://apigcp.nimbella.io/downloads/nim/nimbella-cli.tgz